microsoft/mona-saas/README.md

  ## How does Mona SaaS work?

- Mona SaaS implements all of the various customer and publisher (you, the ISV) flows that are required by Microsoft's [SaaS fulfillment APIs](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) including both [the landing page](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#purchased-but-not-yet-activated-pendingfulfillmentstart) that customers will see when purchasing your SaaS offer and [the webhook](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#implementing-a-webhook-on-the-saas-service) that Azure Marketplace uses to notify you of [subscription changes](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#managing-the-saas-subscription-life-cycle) like [cancellations](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#canceled-unsubscribed) and [suspensions](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#suspended-suspended).
+ Mona SaaS implements all the various customer and publisher (you, the ISV) flows that are required by Microsoft's [SaaS fulfillment APIs](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) including both [the landing page](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#purchased-but-not-yet-activated-pendingfulfillmentstart) that customers will see when purchasing your SaaS offer and [the webhook](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#implementing-a-webhook-on-the-saas-service) that Azure Marketplace uses to notify you of [subscription changes](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#managing-the-saas-subscription-life-cycle) like [cancellations](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#canceled-unsubscribed) and [suspensions](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#suspended-suspended).

   ![Mona Architecture Overview](docs/images/mona_arch_overview.png)